Welcome To Hawk

 The children in Year 5 are split into two Maths groups and two English groups.
 Therefore, your child will have either Mrs Rodgers or Miss McKnight for Maths or English.

 Year 6 Groups

 The children in Year 6 are split into two Maths groups and two English groups.
-Therefore, your child will have either Mrs Hepworth or Mr Hough for Maths or English.
+Therefore, your child will have either Miss Moran or Mr Hough for Maths or English.

-PE will take place on a Wednesday afternoon for year; Friday afternoon for Year 6.
+PE will take place on a Friday afternoon for Hawk Class.
 For indoor lessons, children wear a plain white t-shirt, navy blue shorts and black PE pumps.
 PE lessons may take place outdoors and the children will therefore need an outdoor kit kept in school at all times.
 Children may wear plain navy blue tracksuit trousers, a navy blue jumper, plain white t-shirt and trainers for outdoor lessons.
 The outdoor kit is optional however trainers are necessary.
 PE kit must stay in school and will be sent home at half term to be washed.
 If a child regularly does not have their PE kit in school on their PE day then it will affect their position on ALWAYS.